 For my new column, The Drum published an edited transcript of my keynote talk at the Synergy Digital Forum in Moscow last week.
-There is also a link to the Slideshare deck at the top of the piece:
+A video (dubbed in Russian) and introduction is below.
+(After my Bananarama mashup, I begin “speaking” at 1:47.)
+There is also a link to the Slideshare deck at the top of the piece at The Drum.

 “I do not remember PPC ads, display ads, social media ads, programmatic ads, or anything else created by adtech that I saw yesterday.
 But even 20 years after seeing this advertisement, I still want to shave my legs whenever I hear the song Venus.
 And in case you have not noticed, I’m a guy.